 2. ABILITY TO CONNECT AND COLLABORATE

-As for collaboration, it often comes down to this simple statement: collaborative leaders will place team needs and priorities above personal needs and priorities, and they actively foster synergy within the team and across teams.
-Successful leaders actively involve others in making decisions that affect them and, likewise, they give credit to others where credit is due.
+As for collaboration, it often comes down to this simple statement: collaborative leaders will place team needs and priorities above personal needs and priorities, and they actively foster synergy within and across teams.
+Successful leaders actively involve others in making decisions that affect them, and likewise, they give credit to others where credit is due.

 Great leaders acknowledge and accept that they don’t have all the answers.
 They are learning as they lead the way forward.
-They have an ability to be open to diverse thinking and yet recognize they must be decisive in a world of complexity, data overload, and rapid pace.
+They can be open to diverse thinking and recognize that they must be decisive in a world of complexity, data overload, and rapid pace.

-Being open means asking a lot of questions and then listening with an open mind.
-It means welcoming different perspectives, ideas, and opinions while creating an environment free from fear of ridicule or punishment.
-The best leaders learn from anyone – a new hire, customer, supplier– and they are open to what they are hearing.
-Being open also means undertaking an objective analysis of the data before arriving at conclusions.
-The availability of so much data today and the speed of processing that data even in real time allows for more input into decision-making, but leaders must have a good sense for when they had enough data to make a good business decision.
-They know they must also be decisive to lead effectively.
+Being open also means undertaking an objective data analysis before arriving at conclusions.
+The availability of so much data and the speed of processing that data, even in real-time, allows for so much extra input into decision-making that it can become difficult for a leader to focus on what’s important.
+However, leaders must understand when they have enough data to make a good business decision.
+They must be decisive to lead effectively.
 The best leaders can strike that delicate balance.

 5. CAPACITY TO BE AGILE, ADAPTABLE, AND FLEXIBLE

-Great leaders today are aware of digital threats and opportunities, of course, but they must go beyond simple awareness and demonstrate the ability to be flexible, agile, and able to respond effectively to these changing environments.
-They can rapidly shift direction when necessary, both to the expected and to the unexpected, all while working with and guiding the teams and individuals they lead.
-They have the capacity to improvise when necessary, and they’re open to change and new challenges.
+Great leaders today are aware of digital threats and opportunities, but they must go beyond simply being aware.
+They must actively demonstrate their ability to be flexible, agile and respond effectively to these changing environments.
+They can rapidly shift direction while working with and guiding the teams and individuals they lead.
+They can improvise when necessary and are open to change and new challenges.

-Effective leaders can look at every individual they lead and figure out how best to develop, coach, and motivate them as individuals, to obtain the greatest outcomes from them.
-A truly effective leader empowers their team members to accomplish the businesses’ objectives, and achieve their full potential.
+Effective leaders can look at every individual they lead and figure out how best to develop, coach, and motivate them as individuals to obtain the most outstanding outcomes from them.
+A truly effective leader empowers their team members to accomplish the business objectives and achieve their full potential.

 7. THE ABILITY TO INNOVATE AND LEAD INNOVATION

-Those are the magic seven qualities, attributes, mind-sets however you want to catalog them.
-By any name, when combined, they create great leaders, and great leaders build great teams which deliver exceptional results for their organizations.
+This skill brings the list of attributes to a close.
+By any name, when combined, they create great leaders, and great leaders build great teams that deliver exceptional results for their organizations.